-- 1. The study programme has the following test types: - Tests with credits result in the immediate award of credits when passed.
-A competency examination is a special form of a test with credits. - 2.
+- The study programme has the following test types: Test with credits result in the immediate award of credits when passed.
+If the examination of a unit of study consists of a number of individual tests, the credits will be awarded as soon as the unit of study has been passed. - 2.
 A test comprises an examination conducted by the examiner of a student's knowledge, understanding, skills or competencies as well as an assessment of the examination results. - 3.
-Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
-An oral examination, including an assessment and a physical test, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
+Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - A mixed (combined) test relates to an oral examination regarding a professional product.
+Oral tests are never on the basis of a professional product. - 4.
+An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
 A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
+A combined test is also conducted by at least two examiners.
 An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
-Any rejection by the examiner will be substantiated.
-When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners.
+Any rejection by the examiner will be substantiated. - When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners.